qmk/qmk_firmware/users/ericgebhart/readme.md

 Thumbs and Edge keys are grouped into sets so that different sets can be chosen in the config.

 All layer macros take 3x10 or 3x12 as needed.
-Edge cols are added as needed, and middle keys fill up the gap.
+Edge columns are added as needed, and middle keys fill up the gap.
 Thumb keys are added as asked.